compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 We naturally stopped typing and time ticked away as we discussed possible options.
 As a group we decided that we would stop the timer if we weren't actively typing code to ensure that people still had typing equality.

-One important observation is that as we discussed hacky workarounds such as tweaking the browser security settings (it was a hackathon after all!) the group organically came to the conclusion that "we may as well do it properly".
+One important observation is that as we discussed hacky workarounds such as tweaking the browser security settings (it was a hackathon after all!) the group organically came to the conclusion that

+>"we may as well do it properly"

  I truly feel that the group had at this point made a decision about it's attitude to code quality which meant we weren't going to be able to get away with the type of shortcuts you may be able to sneak in as an individual "to save time".

 Interestingly we then started by using the `express` generator and decided that it was overkill for the single endpoint we needed, deleted the whole thing and then wrote a Node back-end in a few lines.
 Again, our attitude as the team was that we didn't need all that extra view and routing code and the redundant code was not helpful.